JulianKnodt/nerf_atlas/readme.md

 - Train on cropped regions of the image for smaller GPUs.
 - Neural Upsampling with latent spaces inspired by [GIRAFFE](https://arxiv.org/pdf/2011.12100.pdf).
-The results don't look great, but to be fair the paper also has some artifacts. \*I accidentally broke this while working on other things, but will fix it... eventually.
+The results don't look great, but to be fair the paper also has some artifacts.

 Note: NeRF is stupid slow.
+Writing out one of these extensions takes about half an hour, training it takes about a day, and my GPU is much smaller than any used in the papers.

 ---